Janet M. McHard, CPA, CFE, MAFF, CFF

 Ms. McHard founded McHard Accounting Consulting LLC in 2009.
 Prior to that, she was a senior manager at Meyners + Company in Albuquerque, NM.
 She is a Certified Fraud Examiner (CFE), a certification bestowed upon examination by the Association of Certified Fraud Examiners (ACFE).
 She also holds a CPA in the State of New Mexico.

-Janet also is a Certified Forensic Financial Analyst (CFFA), a designation offered by the National Association of Certified Valuation Analyst (NACVA).
+Janet also is a Master Analyst in Financial Forensics (MAFF), specializing in Fraud Risk Management, a designation offered by the National Association of Certified Valuation Analyst (NACVA).
+She is Certified in Financial Forensics by the AICPA.
 Janet has received special training in fraud prevention and investigation from ACFE, NACVA, and through the University of New Mexico’s Financial Investigators Certificate Program.

 Ms. McHard has performed forensic and investigative accounting in cases on behalf of clients including governmental entities, nonprofit organizations and closely held companies.
 Examples include state government agencies, Native American pueblos and tribal governments, school districts, public and private health care organizations, constructions firms, auto dealerships, law firms, professional associations, artist royalty matters and retail organizations, just to name a few.